- Police Department

 Chief Keith Traylor started his career in Law Enforcement in January 1983.
 Chief Traylor worked for the El Campo Police Department for nearly three years before he went to work at the Lake Jackson Police Department in December 1985.
 During his tenure with the Lake Jackson Police Department, he was assigned as a Patrol Officer, Narcotics Investigator, where he worked undercover for two years, Patrol Sergeant and eventually Patrol Lieutenant.
 Lieutenant Traylor is a graduate of the Law Enforcement Management Institute (Modules 1-4), Federal Bureau of Investigation National Academy (Session 231) as well as the Federal Bureau of Investigation Command College.
 In April 2013 Chief Traylor retired from the Lake Jackson Police Department to start his new chapter as the Chief of Police for the Manvel Police Department.

 Michelle Vela has worked for the City of Manvel since July of 2009.
 Michelle started with the Police Department as a Communications Operator and promoted to Communications Supervisor in December of 2014.
 Michelle was assigned Administrative Assistant/ Officer Manager in October of 2018.
-As Administrative Assistant, Michelle is responsible for assisting in the day-to-day administrative operations of the Police Department inclusive of records management, public information requests, criminal offence case file management, information systems, and state and federal compliance coordination.
+As Administrative Assistant, Michelle is responsible for assisting in the day-to-day administrative operations of the Police Department inclusive of records management, public information requests, criminal offense case file management, information systems, and state and federal compliance coordination.

 Michelle currently holds a Master Proficiency Certificate from the Texas Commission on Law Enforcement (TCOLE) as a Telecommunicator as well as various other training and certifications in communications and emergency management.

 Michelle is a graduate of Alvin Independent School District and has always lived within the immediate area of northern Brazoria County.
 Michelle is a member of the St. Cyril and Methodius Catholic Church, Catholic Daughters of America and actively volunteers with the Manvel Police Officers Association, Manvel POA Blue Santa Program, and Manvel Citizens Police Academy.
 Michelle is married to Martin Vela and has four children.